lateef-taiwo/LEMP-Stack/README.md

 >`sudo mysql -root -p`

 Type the root db password when prompted for a password.
+You can type any combination of keys to login as root.

-The default root db password is `PassWord.1`
+Now change the root password using.
+ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'passWORD.1';
+Replace 'PassWORD.1' with any password of your choice.

 ![EC2](./images/mysql7.jpeg)